ODOT-PTS/GTFS-ride/spec/en/reference.md

 File: **Optional**

 An agency may use the ridership.txt file to record aggregate level ridership counts depending on agency capabilities and requirements.
-If not Route ID or Trip ID is specified, count is system wide.
+If no Route ID or Trip ID is specified, count is system wide.
 If stop-level ridership counts are available they should be recorded in board_alight.txt, but an agency may choose to also record the aggregated counts in ridership.txt to aid in meeting specific reporting requirements or in generating user-defined reports.

 |  Field Name | Required | Details |
 |  ------ | ------ | ------ |